lukeflannigan/FitLife/README.md

 - Use user workout data to generate customized reports
 - Implement daily AI-powered workout suggestions from user data
   - pull suggestions from goals and existing workouts

+**Luke**:
+- Integrate the Nutrition View UI with backend services to enable real-time tracking and input of user data.
+- Implement functionality in the Profile section to allow users to update and customize their personal profiles.
+- Connect the Progress section to backend services to display real-time user data and achievements.